 It’s hard – if not impossible to pass PMP certification exam without relevant project management experience and understanding the PMP concepts in detail.
-PMI designed PMP certification prerequisites to include both the PMP conceptual understanding as well as professional project management experience.
+PMI designed PMP certification requirements or prerequisites to include both the PMP conceptual understanding as well as professional project management experience.

 Perhaps preparing for PMP certification is not just learning some content from the PMBOK or any other PMP study guide.
 It requires real project management experience to pass the PMP certification exam.

 Most of the people, who fail the PMP certification exam, do not have either real project management experience and/or do not aware fully the PMI terminology and concepts for project management.
-Hence understanding of information pertaining PMP Certification prerequisites is essential.
+Hence understanding of information pertaining to PMP Certification prerequisites is essential.

 In this PMP Certification Prerequisites guide, I’m going to start with the basic question, after all what is PMP Certification is all about?